thoughtspot/rest-api-sdk/Java/doc/controllers/group.md

 # Remove Groups From Group

-To programmatically remove groups from a group, use API endpoint.The API removes only the group association.
+To programmatically remove groups from a group, use API endpoint.

+The API removes only the group association.
 It does not delete the group from the Thoughtspot system.

 At least one of id or name of group is required.
 When both are given,then user id will be considered.

 ```java
 CompletableFuture<Boolean> removeGroupsFromGroupAsync(